crowdin/context-harvester/README.md

     --maxOutputTokens="16384"
 ```

 __Note:__ The `url` argument is required for Crowdin Enterprise only.
+The `openAiBaseUrl` argument allows you to use custom OpenAI-compatible endpoints (e.g., local LLMs, third-party APIs).
 Passing all credentials as environment variables is recommended.

 When this command is executed, the CLI will pull strings from all Crowdin files that match the `--crowdinFiles` glob pattern, then go through all files that match `--localFiles`, check if strings from Crowdin files are present in every file on your computer (because of the `--screen="keys"`), and if they are, both matching strings and the code files will be sent to LLM with a prompt to extract contextual information, information about how these strings are used in the code, how they appear to the end user in the UI, etc.